-MLAB 1167 is designed to prepare students to function at an entry-level position in a routine clinical laboratory.
+MLAB 2266 is designed to prepare students to function at an entry-level position in a routine clinical laboratory.
 The student will participate in demonstrations, practice sessions, discussions, laboratory exercises, clinical experiences, Internet exercises, and/or resource applications at their assigned clinical site.
 Resources are also available in the student laboratory, campus library, and hospital libraries at the clinical sites.
-Assignments, discussion boards, evaluations, checklists, lab practice, and exams will be used and made available on D2L/Brightspace for student access during the course.
+Evaluations, checklists, and lab practice will be used and made available on D2L/Brightspace for student access during the course.